Naveennnm13/Navigating-Volatility/README.md

 # _Data Sources_

-Apple and Samsung stock price datasets from Kaggle and Yahoo Finance
+Apple and Samsung stock price datasets from Kaggle and Yahoo Finance.

-Exchange rate datasets for South Korean Won to USD conversion
+Exchange rate datasets for South Korean Won to USD conversion.

-Inflation rate datasets from Statista
+Inflation rate datasets from Statista.

 # _Methodology_